Steve0Greatness/Personal-Stickies/static/icons/readme.md

 # Why is this allowed to be here?
+Neither of the 2 images here are under the licence that the rest of this repository is.

 ## GitHub
 GitHub allows the use of their logo as long as it fits [these rules on usage of their logo(s)](https://github.com/logos).
 The usage falls under the second thing that you're allowed to do: